jmanthony3/Archimedes/docs/class/engr-837-001-materials-characterization-methods/lecture-10-sem-electron-backscatter-diffraction.md

 ## Crystallography (Briefly!)[^1]
 A #stereographic-projection of a crystal maps out important #crystallographic orientations based on its structure.
-The pattern is dependent on the #crystal-structure, and the #lattice-spacing is determined by the #crystal-type: e.g. #copper and #aluminum are both #fcc, but they can be distinguished.
+The pattern is dependent on the #crystal-structure, and the #lattice-spacing is determined by the #crystal-type: e.g. #Cu and #Al are both #fcc, but they can be distinguished.

 [^1]: For an expanded discussion on crystallography see [here](../engr-839-001-mechanical-metallurgy/miller-indices.md).